tannerwride/CSM_Activity-/README.md

 - [ ] No version key?
 - [ ] Using an old version of CircleCI

 Next, let's figure out if this customer is building their own docker images.
+Customers are often building their own docker images when their application or product is deployed using container technology.
+This includes the pushing and building of these containers that their product consists of.
+Try searching for docker compose or docker build commands by searching for the word `docker`.

+2. What is the name of the job that contains one of these commands?

+- [ ] manuals_generate
+- [ ] assemble_alpha

+3. Looking at this job and thinking back to earlier training, what might you suggest to optimize this job?

+- [ ] They are already using docker layer caching, so using a parameters key.
+- [ ] Definitely docker layer caching
+- [ ] Dependency caching